BrighterCommand/Brighter/samples/RMQPartitionTesting/Handling RMQ Failure.md

 ### Usage
 Although blockade offers its own docker compose-like syntax for configuring services in a network, its easier to just create the network with docker-compose directly, and then use blockade add to add the containers from that network into the blockade.
 You are likely to use the command line, or a script anyway, to run blockade partition and blockade join to move nodes in and out of a partition.

-### Notes
-It may sound obvious, but you need to plan your testing.
-What are the scenarios?
-Most importantly: identify what do you expect to happen and what actually happens.
-Plan how you get the system into the starting condition (for example you might need to keep restarting clients until they connect to the correct node).
-Ad-hoc is tempting.
-'What happens if I partition the system?'
-But the reality is this often proves confusing.
-Was what happened expected?
-If not, what is the expected behaviour?

-I spent a lot of time running a test, checking to see via the RMQ Management console what node I was connected to, and figuring out which scenario that would help with

-So plan.

 ### Point of Failure
 The point of failure needs to be taken into account when determinig how our code should respond.
 Generally, we have four steps when we set up messaging with an RMQ broker